 Subject Any topic that extends our understanding of abstract algebra, or makes heavy use of abstract algebra in an application, is a legitimate subject.
-However, you must have your topic approved to avoid duplication with course material or other students' presentations.
+However, you must have your topic approved to avoid duplication with course material or other students' presentations (past or present).
 Send me an email once you have settled on a topic to "claim" it.
 If you use a topic that has been done before, your work must be substantially different.

-Proposal A one-page proposal is due before class on March 9.
+Proposal A one-page proposal is due before class on March 15.
 This should provide evidence that you have a viable subject and are not duplicating course material or another student's subject.
 A preliminary bibliography of primary sources will provide the best evidence that you have given your subject adequate consideration.
 These will be returned quickly, and once approved you may schedule your presentation for a time slot during the final four days of the semester.

-Written Report Your full written report will be due April 16 before class.
+Written Report Your full written report will be due to me a week before the class period you will be presenting.
 As a rough guideline, I will be expecting 8 to 10 pages (assuming normal margins and spacing).
 I will circulate this report to your classsmates prior to your oral presentation.
 These will also be posted on the course web page, so you will need to determine what license you will use along with your copyright.

-Oral Report You will give a 25-minute presentation to the class, accompanied with slides created with TEX and Beamer.
+Oral Report You will give a 25-minute presentation to the class, accompanied with slides created with T_FX and Beamer.